Officials confirm body found in creek is missing boy with autism

 Police in North Carolina have confirmed a body found last week is of 6-year-old Maddox Ritch.
-The boy's father said his son, who had autism, disappeared on Saturday, September 22, as they were walking in Rankin Lake Park.
+The boy's father said his son, who had autism, went missing on Saturday, September 22, as they were walking in Rankin Lake Park.

 "We are deeply saddened to learn the body found by searchers last Thursday is confirmed to be Maddox Ritch," said Gastonia Police Chief Robert Helton.
 "Hundreds of people searched tirelessly for this child and our work continues to answer every question we can about this tragic death."